StanleyBrooks/StanleyBrooks.github.io/README.md

 #metaCodeLouisville#

 This site is designed to be a working portfolio of the things I have learned at codeLouisville.
 This website is specifically built to contain front-end webdesign content, while showing how to use these concepts at the same time.
 It is a website about a class about making websites.
+This site includes several side projects that I have been working on that include

 ##Built With##

-HTML - CSS - JavaScript
+HTML - CSS - All
+JavaScript - used in button layout of the hypertext.html layout as well as bootstrap modal, Navagation Color Sandbox and flickity.
+JQuery - used for lightbox overlay.
-Lightbox for Kenton Montgomery and Matt Jolley Navagation Color Sandbox JQuery - Navagation Color Sandbox Bootstrap - The web framework used across site
+Bootstrap - The web framework used across site

 ##Author##